 During the options process, you will have the chance to reflect on your successes to date, the skills you have and consider your ambitions and career plans.
-You should discuss your choices with your form tutor, subject teachers and parents and raise any concerns you may have in coming to a decision (these call be done remotely!).
+You should discuss your choices with your form tutor, subject teachers and parents/carers and raise any concerns you may have in coming to a decision.

-If you or your parents or carers would like any further information, they can of course contact the Academy at any time or email Mr Newstead or Mrs Tinker directly:
+If you or your parents or carers would like any further information, they can of course contact the Academy at any time or email me directly: